b3b00/dendronNotes/notes/Perso.projects.CSLY.relaxed.visitor.typing.md

 ⚠️Groups can only contains non-terminals that return the exact same type ! because a `Group<IN,OUT>` has only one type for non terminal values.

+## Relaxed typing rules

+Despite being relaxed, rules **must** be correctly typed.
+This is required by .Net framework as when dynamically call a method still the parameters need to be correctly typed or an invalid cast exception will be raised.
+So here are the mandatory typing rules

+### non terminal and production rules typing rules

+1.[ ] given a non terminal all the rules visitor method **must** have the same return type.
+2. give a rule the visitor parameter's **must** match the afferent clause of the rule (more on parameter types later

+### visitor's parameters typing rules

+-[ ]